When you think of SEO, you probably think of Google.

 But it’s an important point.

 Today’s web is social.
-YouTube is a social channel.
-And to maximize YouTube visibility and SEO, you need to share your videos on every social channel available.
+YouTube is a social channel, so to maximize YouTube visibility and SEO, you need to share your videos on every social channel available.

 Share on Facebook